tashib11/SquidStrike/README.md

 **Blast Gun Damage:**

-- Direct hit: 29 HP
+- Direct hit (0 distance): 29 HP (near-lethal)
-- Adjacent (1 square): 14 HP
+- Adjacent (1 Manhattan distance): 14 HP
-- Diagonal (2 squares): 7 HP
+- Diagonal corners (2 Manhattan distance): 7 HP
+- **Warning**: Blast gun damages ALL pieces in range, including friendly units!

+### Game Mechanics Details

+**Movement Rules:**

+- Pieces cannot move through other pieces (blocked paths)
+- Circles/Squares can move 2 squares if path is clear
+- Each piece must move before shooting (no stationary shots)

+**Shooting Rules:**

+- All shots require line of sight (no shooting through pieces for regular guns)
+- Blast gun always fires at exactly 2 squares distance in cardinal directions
+- Blast gun can damage multiple pieces in its area of effect
+- Regular guns (short/long) deal 10 HP damage per hit

+**Turn Structure:**

+1. AI selects a piece
+2. AI calculates valid moves from current position
+3. AI moves to chosen position
+4. AI calculates valid shots from new position
+5. AI shoots at chosen target
+6. Turn switches to opponent

 ### Health System

 - Each piece starts with **30 HP**
 - Health bars show current status with color coding:
-  - 🟢 Green: >60% health
+  - 🟢 Green: >60% health (18-30 HP)
-  - 🟡 Yellow: 30-60% health
+  - 🟡 Yellow: 30-60% health (9-17 HP)
-  - 🔴 Red: <30% health
+  - 🔴 Red: <30% health (1-8 HP)
-- Health pickups spawn randomly on the board
+- Health pickups spawn randomly on the board after each turn (not yet implemented for collection)
+- Dead pieces (HP ≤ 0) are removed from play permanently

+### Win Conditions

+The game ends when:

+1. **Elimination Victory**: All pieces of one team are eliminated
+2. **Stalemate**: Both teams have no valid actions for 2 consecutive turns
+   - Winner determined by:
+     - Piece count (more alive pieces wins)
+     - If tied, total health remaining
+     - If still tied, declared a Draw

+### Game Controls

+- **Mouse Click**: Select pieces, choose moves, and shoot targets
+- **Reset Button**: Restart the game after game over
+- **Exit Button**: Close the game

 ### AI Configuration